Tom Tupa: Tampa Bay Buccaneers

-2002 saw Tupa sign with the Tampa Bay Buccaneers, where he was their punter on their road to Super Bowl XXXVII, where they defeated the Oakland Raiders.
+Washington Redskins

 Before the start of the 2004 NFL season, Tupa signed with the Washington Redskins.
 In 2004, he was named as a Pro Bowl second alternate.
 He spent 2005 on the injured reserve list, and did not appear in a game.

 The final pass of Tupa's career was thrown in an overtime loss in the 2002 season-opener against the New Orleans Saints during a punt attempt from the Buccaneers' five-yard line.
 Pressure from a Saints defender forced Tupa to abort the punt attempt and throw a desperation pass with his non-throwing arm which was intercepted by a Saints defender and returned for a touchdown, ending the game.

+Retirement

 Tupa announced his retirement from football in the spring of 2006.
 In February 2006, he was appointed as the recreation director of Brecksville, Ohio.